johnnybigoo/Rocket-Elevators-Mobile/README.md

 Rocket Elevators Mobile is the 14th week project for the Odyssey 14 weeks program in CodeBoxx.

-By this week we had to create a Machine learning API using the Azure Api **Speech**.
-We used our voice to simulate a conversation that happen inside an elevator and see how well it can detect our voice and if it was able to translate it to text.
-From the **Speech** Service offered by Azure we have used *Speech-to-Text* and *Speaker Recognition*.
+By this week we had to create a Mobile App that will allow our employees to change the status of the Elevator in `Offline`, `Intervention` or `Maintenance` to back to `Online`.

+A variety of programming lnaguage was suggested to us, I have choose Flutter, for the reason to be a hybrid framework and use the same code for both Mobile OS systems.

+To chaange the status of our elevators, we must use the endpoints on our REST API, developped in C# in the past weeks.

 <br>